Hi! I’m April. Thanks for stopping by.

 I believe in collaborative action and cultivating a community of trust; one that thrives on nurturing the unique abilities and offerings of each child, while celebrating neurodiversity and striving to be equitable and social justice driven.
 I’m a work in progress, and I mess up.
 If you see something problematic, I want to know.
 I will do better.

-What I really want you to know is that I’m an advocate for kids.
+What I want you to know is that I’m an advocate for kids.
 I’m an advocate for YOUR kid.